In our article, Restaurant Marketing Ideas: The Top 31 Ideas to Grow in 2020, we took a look at Search Engine Optimization (SEO).

 Optimize Your Website for Search Engines

 To get your website to rank, you’ll have to take steps to optimize your site for SEO.
 There are many factors that Google considers when allocating a search ranking.
-Here are some of the most important ones.
+Here are some of the most important ones for your restaurant:

-Google tries to show the most relevant results for a search term.
-When choosing which terms to optimize your site for, be sure the page you are trying to rank properly matches user intent.
+Google tries to show the most relevant search results for a term.
+When choosing which terms to optimize your restaurant’s website for, be sure the page you are trying to rank properly matches user intent.

 While a sushi restaurant in Seattle may rank for “Sushi Restaurant Seattle,” it is less likely to rank for “best sushi restaurant Seattle” as people searching for this term will typically be after a critical opinion or roundup of restaurants.